StickyPillars: Robust and Efficient Feature Matching on Point Clouds using Graph Neural Networks: The StickyPillars Architecture

 \subsection{Loss}

 The overall architecture with its three layer types: \textit{Pillar Layer, Graph Neural Network Layer} and \textit{Optimal Transport Layer} is fully differentiable.
 Hence, the network is trained in a supervised manner.
-The ground truth being the set $\mathcal{GT}$ including all index tuples $(i,j)$ with pillar correspondences in our datasets and also ground truth unmatched labels $(\bar{n},j)$ and $(i, \bar{m})$, with $(\bar{n}, \bar{m})$ being nonsense.
-We apply three different losses to compare their results in the ablation study, e.g.the negative log-likelihood loss:
+The ground truth being the set $\mathcal{GT}$ including all index tuples $(i,j)$ with pillar correspondences in our datasets accompanied by unmatched labels $(\bar{n},j)$ and $(i, \bar{m})$, with $(\bar{n}, \bar{m})$ being redundant.
+We consider a negative log-likelihood loss $\mathcal{L}_\mathrm{NLL} = -\sum_{i,j\in \mathcal{GT}}\log\mathbf{P}_{ij}$.

-During training we detected occasionally, especially if non-visible matches were underrepresented within $\mathcal{GT}$, a poor ability to generalize well for invisible key-points.
-Hence, according to sinkhorns methodology, we introduce an extra \textit{penalty term} only in row direction, exclusively were unmatched points occur within the ground truth $\mathcal{U} \subset \mathcal{GT}$ with $j = \bar{m}$.
-We observed its sufficient to apply it only in row direction:

-The overall problem, could be seen as binary classification problem.
-Hence, we apply as well the \textit{dual cross entropy loss} for an integral penalization of false matches and full reward of correct matches: